thruthesky/fireflutter/README.md

 Note that, the year, month, day is the time of the client app.
 This may be incorrect.
 The year, month, day is the date information of last view.
 So, they changes on every view.

 # Post

+## Post Document Strucutre

+Posts are saved in `/posts/{postId}`.

+- `hashtags` is an array of string that has the hash tags for the post.

 ## Post view screen custom design